dataiku/dss-visual-edit/docs/linked-records.md

-# Setting up Linked Records
+# Set up dropdown editing via "Linked Records"

 Define linked records to enforce a specific set of values for an editable column.
 The cell editor will be a dropdown widget.